 Can student loan late payments be removed?

-Once a late payment is reported by your loan servicer to the credit bureaus it can be difficult to have it removed.
+Once a late payment is reported by your student loan servicer to the credit bureaus it can be difficult to have it removed.
 If the late payment was reported erroneously, you can launch a credit dispute.